siscia/numerino/README.md

 This is the very first release of `Numerino` I tried to provide the smallest useful piece of software I could come out with, there are pretty much no features but it is reasonably fast and reasonably correct.

-I hope the community to use the project and suggest features and improvements to the software.
+I hope the community will use the project and suggest features and improvements to the software.

 ## About the code